tatsumoto-ren/tatsumoto-ren.github.io/blog/plumbing-for-language-learners.md

 This plumbing script has a number of useful features directed at language learners.

+* `add to impd` - add selected URL to immersion pod, for example a YouTube video.
-* `ankisearch` - Search words in your Anki collection.
+* `ankisearch` - Search text in your Anki collection.
 * `aozorasearch` - Search text in Aozora Bunko novels, find example sentences.
 * `forvo` - Find pronunciations on Forvo.
 * `webliosentences` - Find sentences on Weblio.